-Short for electronic waste, e-waste is a term used to describe the refuse generated by electronic equipment such as monitors, computers, and mobile devices.
-E-waste encompasses the materials used to manufacture electronic devices as well.
+Short for electronic waste, e-waste describes the material generated by electronic equipment such as monitors, computers, and mobile devices.
+E-waste also encompasses the materials used to manufacture electronic devices as well.

-In 2005, the Waste Electrical and Electronic Equipment Directive introduced a symbol that had a wheelie bin or trash can marked out by a X with a bold underline.
-This symbol indicates the product should not be thrown away, but instead sent back to the manufacturer for disposal.
-The directive is an European community directive was first created in 2002 as a way to help deal with the environmental impacts of electronic waste.
+In 2005, the Waste Electrical and Electronic Equipment Directive introduced a symbol with a wheelie bin or trash can marked out by an X with a bold underline.
+This symbol indicates the product should not be thrown away but instead sent back to the manufacturer for disposal.
+The directive is a European community directive that was first created in 2002 to help deal with the environmental impacts of electronic waste.